Paul-Lecomte/chrome-tabs-extension/README.md

 ### Key Features:
 - **Session Management**: Save your tabs in groups, close all tabs in a session, or restore them anytime.
-- **Tab Search & Filters**: Quickly find tabs from saved sessions or active ones.
+- **Tab Search & Filters**: Quickly find tabs from saved sessions or active ones by searching or filtering by title, URL, or category.
 - **Custom Categories**: Label sessions based on user-defined tags for better organization.

 ### Technology Stack